-The October 2007 Six-Party joint statement said the United States would lead disablement activities and provide the initial funding for those activities.
-Disablement indicates a physical measure to make it difficult to restart operation of a facility while terms are being worked out for its eventual dismantlement.
-U.S. officials have said that they would prefer a disablement process that would require a 12-month time period to start up the facility again.
-Parties have agreed to 11 discrete steps to disable the three main Yongbyon facilities related to North Korea's plutonium program (nuclear fuel fabrication plant, plutonium reprocessing plant, and 5-megawatt experimental nuclear power reactor).
-The disablement process began in early November 2007 and continues today.
-The most time-consuming step is the removal of the irradiated fuel from the reactor to storage in an adjacent cooling pond.
-A reported eight out of eleven steps have been completed (see Table 1).
+The October 2007 Six-Party joint statement said the United States would lead disablement activities and provide the initial funding for those activities.75 Disablement indicates a physical measure to make it difficult to restart operation of a facility while terms are being worked out for its eventual dismantlement.
+U.S. officials said that their aim was a disablement process that would require a 12-month time period to start up the facility again.76 The Six Parties agreed to 11 discrete steps to disable the three main Yongbyon facilities related to North Korea's plutonium program (nuclear fuel fabrication plant, plutonium reprocessing plant, and 5-megawatt experimental nuclear power reactor).77 The disablement process began in early November 2007 and continued through April 2009.
+The most time-consuming step was the removal of the irradiated fuel from the reactor to storage in an adjacent cooling pond.78 A reported eight out of eleven steps were completed (see Table 1).79